sfl0r3nz05/DistributedBchFWArchIoT/Implementation/RetrievalAgent/README.md

 - /retrieve/version (POST): Receives a [DeviceID](../../Design/DataStructures/DeviceID).
 It calls the retrieval ChainCode to obtain the latest available update's versionID, which is returned.

+- retrive/update(POST): Receives a [DeviceID](../../Design/DataStructures/DeviceID).
+It calls the retrieval ChainCode to obtain the latest available updateInChain, and uses it to create an Update object without payload.
+It returns the Update a JSON object.

-- /retrieve (POST): Receives a [DeviceID](../../Design/DataStructures/DeviceID).
+- /retrieve/payload (POST): Receives a [DeviceID](../../Design/DataStructures/DeviceID).
 It calls the retrieval ChainCode to obtain the latest available updateInChain.
-It uses the CID to get the Payload from IPFS, and then builds the update object, which is returned as a JSON.
+It uses the CID to get the Payload from IPFS, and then return it as a file.

 - /api-docs: Also accesible with / and /about.
 It shows the documentation generated with Swagger, which also offer the posibility to use and test the API.
 To generate this documentation, the [OpenAPI document](./retrieval-agent.json) is used.